Hunter with a suppressor on a mountain.

 The Top 5 Suppressors of 2025

 It's important to know the applications and limitations of different types of suppressors.
-Broadly speaking, that's what we're going to go over in this piece, and you'll learn all about it as we delve into our top suppressors of 2024.
+Broadly speaking, that's what we're going to go over in this piece, and you'll learn all about it as we go along.

 the Top 5 Suppressor Models

 It can be hard to pick just one suppressor as a clear winner overall, so we made it a little easier by breaking them down into different categories and picking the best one in each of those categories.
-These are our top 5 suppressor models..
+These are our top five suppressor models.

 Best Rifle Suppressor: BANISH 30-V2